Tee1er/boing/README.md

   ```

 - For more information on Chat Relay & Service Mode, please see the [Features](#-features) section below.
 I highly encourage you to enable Service Mode - Chat Relay is up to you.

+- The notifications channel is where Boing will send messages when users join, leave, and when a game ends.

+- Channel blacklisting is where Boing will be disabled in certain channels that you can specify.

 If you enabled Service Mode, you'll need to accept multiple prompts from your operating system in order to complete service installation.
 There are a *lot*, but please accept all of them.